ACastMtz/Udacity-projects/CapstoneProject/README.md

 ![Best Model](./Images/automl_bestmodel.png "AutoML Best Model")

 In order to improve the results from the `automl` run we could try allowing deep learning methods in the batch of models to try during the execution of the experiment.
-Optimizing other steps of the workflow might also influence the end results in a positive way such as getting a larger dataset thorough e.g. resampling techniques or expanding the feature space with a more thorough EDA step of feature engineering.
+Optimizing other steps of the workflow might also influence the end results in a positive way such as getting a larger dataset through e.g. resampling techniques or expanding the feature space with a more thorough EDA step or feature engineering.

 ## Hyperparameter Tuning